the132Debuggers/cse110-sp23-the132Debuggers/admin/cipipeline/phase1.md

 `Jest` is a delightful JavaScript Testing Framework with a focus on simplicity that we used in our CI/CD pipeline.
 It will scan the entire project, detect all the `**/*.test.js` file, and run all the content to perform unit tests.

+### - Documentation generation via automation
+We are using `JSDocs` for the documentation of our codes.
+The CI pipeline uses JSDocs to deploy the documentation of js files to another repository under the132Debuggers organization called `documentation`, and it will publish [a github page of our documentations](https://the132debuggers.github.io/documentation/index.html).

+This process will run automatically when creating any pull request.

+### - Code Quality via Tool
+We installed `CodeClimate` for our code quality check and improve.
+We are still working on merging it to part of our CI/CD pipeline process.

 ## Planned/In Progress

-- JSDocs for documentation generation via automation
-- code quality via tool (?)
+- code quality via tool
+  - Installed already, pending further development

 ## Diagram of Phase 1 Build Pipeline